 Managers continue to play a crucial role in the employee experience.
-The current COVID-19 crisis has stretched managers’ ability to not only support their team, but also to efficiently and successfully complete their own work responsibilities and tasks.
+The COVID-19 crisis stretched managers’ ability to not only support their team, but also to efficiently and successfully complete their own work responsibilities and tasks.
 For a seasoned manager, this balancing act is new to navigate, but for a first-time manager, the transition from employee to manager is filled with greater uncertainty.

 Why manager support matters right now